$50+ Million Recovered Since 2015

 No legal fees until we obtain compensation for you.

-Wrongful Death & Survival Actions for Medical Malpractice – 2 Years from Date of Death
+Wrongful Death & Survival Actions for Medical Malpractice in Pennsylvania – 2 Years from Date of Death

-When a patient dies due to medical malpractice, the patient’s family can file a wrongful death action and survival action.
+When a patient dies due to medical malpractice in Pennsylvania, the patient’s family can file a wrongful death action and survival action.
 Both actions are filed after the death of a loved one.
 In these situations, the clock starts ticking on the date of the patient’s death.

 A 2017 Pennsylvania Supreme Court case, Dubose v.
 Quinlan, held that Pennsylvania’s usual 2 year statute of limitations for personal injury actions doesn’t apply to wrongful death and survival actions for medical malpractice.
 Instead, Pennsylvania’s Medical Care Availability and Reduction of Error Act applies to wrongful death or survival actions based on medical malpractice.
 Section 1303.513(d) of that Act provides: